Eagle Lake, Florida: Library

 The Eagle Lake Public Library is a member of the Polk County Library Cooperative.
 The library is located at 75 North Seventh Street Eagle Lake, Florida 33839.
 It is a part of the city hall complex.

 Transportation

 The main highway going through town is U.S. 17.
 At the southern end of town, the highway divides into two three-three lane one way segments, with the northbound section on 5th Street and the southbound segment on 4th Street.
 On the north side of town, the two segments converge to become. a six-lane divided highway.
 US 17 leads northward to Winter Haven and southward to Bartow.
 Eagle Lake also intersects with County Road 540.
-This thoroughfare provides access to State Road 570 and U.S. 98 for travel to nearby Lakeland, FL, and major metropolitan cities Tampa and Orlando.
+This thoroughfare provides access to State Road 570 and U.S. 98 for travel to nearby Lakeland, and major metropolitan cities Tampa and Orlando.

 Eagle Lake is also located close to Bartow Municipal Airport.
 This location provides a travel hub for private flights in and out of the Central Florida area.